On the continuous and smooth fit principle for optimal stopping problems in spectrally negative Levy models: Examples

 This shows that $\tau_{A^*}$ is optimal among the set of all stopping times of threshold type.
 Notice in a special case when $h \equiv 0$, the optimal threshold $A^*$ reduces to \eqref{optimal_level_american_option}.
 Because the optimal stopping time is known to be of threshold type by \cite{Mordecki_2002}, $\tau_{A^*}$ is indeed the optimal stopping time.

 We now show that it is indeed optimal over all stopping times even when $h$ is not zero.
-This reduces to showing (iii) (in Section \ref{subsection_obtaining}) because (i) holds thanks to \eqref{american_derivative} and Lemma \ref{lemma_about_i} and (ii) thanks to Proposition \ref{proposition_harmonic}.
+This reduces to showing (iii) (in Section \ref{subsection_obtaining}) because (i) holds thanks to \eqref{american_derivative} and Lemma \ref{lemma_about_i} and (ii) thanks to Proposition \ref{proposition_harmonic} and the smoothness of the value function given in Proposition \ref{proposition_value_mckean} below.
 For this special case of $g$, we can simplify as in Exercise 8.7 (ii) and Corollary 9.3 of \cite{Kyprianou_2006} for any $x, A \in \R$,

-where $W_1$ and $Z_1$ are versions of $W$ and $Z$ associated with the measure $\p^1$ under the same change of measure as in the proof of Lemma \ref{lemma_M_q}.
+where $W_1$ and $Z_1$ are versions of $W$ and $Z$ associated with the measure $\p_1$ under the same change of measure as in the proof of Lemma \ref{lemma_M_q}.
 Here, notice as in Lemmas 8.3 and 8.5 of \cite{Kyprianou_2006}, for each $x > 0$, the functions $q \mapsto W^{(q)}(x)$ and $q \mapsto Z^{(q)}(x)$ can be analytically extended to $q \in \mathbb{C}$.
 In particular, by Lemma 8.4 of \cite{Kyprianou_2006},

-\begin{proposition} Suppose $h$ is non-decreasing and \eqref{cond_american} holds.
+\begin{proposition} Suppose $h$ is non-decreasing and continuous and satisfies Assumption \ref{assump_h} and \eqref{cond_american}.
 Then there exists a unique $A^*$ such that \eqref{Psi_american} vanishes.
 Moreover, $\tau_{A^*}$ is an optimal stopping time and the optimal value function is given by

 \end{proposition} \begin{proof} By Lemma \ref{lemma_M_q} and the discussion above this proposition, there exists a unique $A^*$ such that